rozlynboutin/microbiome_helper/Metagenomics-Tutorial-Summer-School.md

         Path to Trimmomatic jarfile (default:
         /usr/local/prg/Trimmomatic-0.36/trimmomatic-0.36.jar).
 ```
 The counts and percentages of reads dropped is reported in _trimmomatic\_tabular\_log.txt_ by default.
+Only read pairs that both passed the quality thresholds will be retained for downstream steps.

 Lastly, since we didn't stitch the paired-end reads together at the beginning of this workflow we will concatenate the FASTQs together now before running Metaphlan2 and HUMAnN2 since these programs [do not use paired-end information](https://bitbucket.org/biobakery/humann2/wiki/Home#markdown-header-humann2-and-paired-end-sequencing-data).